wp-plugins/social-media-icons-widget/readme.txt

 2. Widget settings via the Appearance > Widgets screen.

 == Changelog ==

+= 14.10 =
+* Added Soundcloud to default list of services
+* Implemented slash fix for those running the plugin on XAMMP/Windows (Thanks VictoriousK)

 = 14.08 =
 * Added prefixes to PHP variables to prevent conflicts with other plugins.